Using relative weight analysis with residualization to detect relevant nonlinear interaction effects in ordinary and logistic regressions: Conclusion

 \section{Conclusion}

-In this paper we explore a method to detect relevant variables using the relative weight analysis technique.
-The main contribution in our algorithm is the residualization of the interactions in order to capture the true effect of them.
+In this paper, we explore a method to detect relevant variables using the relative weight analysis technique.
+The main contribution in our algorithm is the residualization of the interactions to capture the true effect of them.
 In a classic setting, the relative weights for the main effects and interactions are evaluated as is, without considering the real nature of the latter.
-In other words the interaction of two variables contains information of each variable separately and the remaining belongs to the true interaction effect.
-In this work we emphasize this technique following the work of~\cite{LeBreton2013}.
+In other words the interaction of two variables contains information on each variable separately and the remaining belongs to the true interaction effect.
+In this work, we emphasize this technique following the works of~\textcite{JohnsonHeuristic2000,TonidandelDetermining2010,LeBreton2013}.

 One aim was to create a flexible algorithm beyond to the classic linear model.
-To this end, we include the restricted cubic spline as smothers to determine the relationship between the inputs and the outputs.
+To this end, we include the restricted cubic spline as smothers to determine the relationship between the inputs and outputs.
 This feature allows us to detect nonlinear patterns in the data, even in complex settings.
 More work should be done to make the procedure flexible to a wide set of cases.

-The packages, \texttt{rwa} \parencite{ChanRwa2020} or \texttt{flipRegression} \parencite{DisplayrFlipRegression2021}, relies on only in the analysis of main effects.
-We implemented a version that allow the user to set control, fixed, free and second order interactions to model.
-It could make analyses more accurate about certain phenomenon.
-The great advantage with the feature is that analysts could include some variable in the model even if they are non-important.
-Or they can compare the weight between main effects against interactions to choose a particular model.
+We can find packages \texttt{R} performing Residual Weight Analysis like \texttt{rwa} \parencite{ChanRwa2020} or \texttt{flipRegression} \parencite{DisplayrFlipRegression2021}.
+They rely on the analysis of main effects.
+In this study, we implemented a version that allows the user to set control, fixed, free and interactions in model.
+Besides, the predictors are modeled using restricted spline smothers.
+In this context, the analysis should be more accurate specially if the phenomenon is highly nonlinear.
+The great advantage with respect to other techniques is the analysts can include some variable in the model even if they are non-important.
+Or they can compare the weight between main effects on interactions to choose a particular model.